Jonathan56-archives/aster/README.md

 ```

 In order to run a simulation, you must first create a "timeline" describing events
-happens during the time frame of the simulation.
+happening during a time frame of the simulation.
 To do so, open "create timeline",
 and run all the cells.

 To launch a simulation just run: